madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 domain under consideration.
 Initially, "exact" values :math:`a_e`, :math:`b_e` and :math:`c_e` defined the function :math:`y(x)`, which we call the "true" form of equation :eq:`exp-fx`, and whose curve is traced by a dotted line in the figure.
-The exact values of :math:`y(x_k)` were then assigned deviations whose amplitude is drawn at random from a range between - and +10% of :math:`y(x_k)`, which produced, after rounding, the numrical values of :math:`y_k` in :numref:`reei-exp-data`, represented by crosses in the figure.
+The exact values of :math:`y(x_k)` were then assigned perturbations of an amplitude drawn at random from a range between - and +10% of :math:`y(x_k)`, which, after rounding, produced the numrical values of :math:`y_k` in :numref:`reei-exp-data`, represented by crosses in the figure.

-Finally, the result :math:`(a_2, b_2, c_2)` is substituted into equation :eq:`exp-fx`, to obtain the fitted curve, drawn in a solid line.
+Finally, the result :math:`(a_2, b_2, c_2)` was substituted into equation :eq:`exp-fx`, to obtain the fitted curve, plotted as a solid line.

 .. figure:: /generated/reei/exp-plot.png
    :name: reei-exp-plot